 Mansell was inducted to the International Motorsports Hall of Fame in 2005.
 He is the current President of one of the UK’s largest Youth Work Charities, UK Youth.
 He is also President of the IAM (Institute of Advanced Motorists).
 In September 2014, it was announced that Mansell would be opening a Mitsubishi franchise on Jersey later in the month.
 In September 2015 the organisers of the Mexican Grand Prix (which was returning to Formula One after a 23-year absence) announced that the final corner of the redesigned Autodromo Hermanos Rodriguez circuit would be named after the 1992 Formula One World Champion and winner of the final race at the Mexico City circuit before it was dropped from the Formula One calendar for the 1993 season.

-This year as a new venture, the Woolmen will be organising a wool fair at Monument in conjunction with the Sheep Drive – this is about 300 metres from the north end of London Bridge.
+On 29th September 2019 the Woolmen will be organising a bigger and better wool and livery fair at Monument in conjunction with the Sheep Drive – this is about 300 metres from the north end of London Bridge.